A Certifiable Machine Learning-Based Pipeline to Predict Fatigue Life of Aircraft Structures

 \subsection{Breaking down the fatigue damage assessment}

 The goal of this study is to develop a machine learning pipeline to predict fatigue life (expressed as the number of flights to failure) at multiple wing locations --known as principal structural elements (PSEs)--, when flying a specific mission (i.e., a flight characterized by specific flight parameters and operational objectives).
+In the traditional life estimation method we aim to model, all PSEs are considered non-damage-tolerant, and consequently failure is defined as the number of flights until a detectable crack initiates.
+Here we adopt this very same definition.
 In what follows we unfold the process and breakdown the whole supervised learning task in a sequence of interpretable subtasks, see Fig.~\ref{fig:Traditional_meth_and_ML} for an illustration of the different steps.

 {\bf Mission segmentation --} The assessment process starts by defining the mission plan (subparagraph 6b in CS-25.571, \cite{easaCS25}).
 This process consists in partitioning a mission into a structured sequence of flight segments, see Fig.~\ref{fig:mission}.
 Each of these segments characterize different specific phases of the flight, so that the categorical variable \textsc{segment} $\in$ \{\texttt{taxi}, \texttt{climb}, \texttt{cruise}, \texttt{descent}, \texttt{approach}\}.
 It is also useful to classify segments in the \texttt{ground phase} (\texttt{taxi}) or in the \texttt{flight phase} (every other segment except \texttt{taxi})\footnote{{While in rigor there exist ground segments other than taxi (e.g. \texttt{take-off}, \texttt{braking}, \texttt{rotation}, etc), these are not explicitly taken into account in the models as the wing PSEs don't show any significant damage induced by these type of segments.}}.
 Accordingly, a mission flight plan is simply represented as a sequence of segments.
 At the same time, each segment is characterized by a vector of 12 flight parameters ${\bf P}\in \mathbb{R}^{12}$, that includes variables such as the degree of extension of the flaps in that segment, the true airspeed during the segment, the altitude at which the segment takes place, and so on (see Table~\ref{tab:segment_variables} for details).
 Accordingly, within each mission, any given flight is described in terms of a sequence of segment feature vectors $\{{\bf P}_i\}$ with class metadata (segment class and ground/air typification).